AlexisHutin/mclog2event/README.md

 ---

+## 🚧 TODO / Roadmap

+Here’s a bunch of stuff I’d like to add, improve, or play with in the future:

+- Prometheus metrics and OpenTelemetry support
+  Expose internal metrics (e.g. matched events, errors, webhook push stats) to Prometheus.
+  Primary goal: gain hands-on experience with observability tools.

+- Grafana dashboard
+  Provide a ready-to-use Grafana dashboard to visualize logs and event activity.

+- Add shoutrrr support
+  Integrate [shoutrrr](https://github.com/containrrr/shoutrrr) to send events to services like Discord, Telegram, Slack, etc.

+- Example event configuration
+  Include a default `events.yml` with common Minecraft log patterns, ready to use for most vanilla servers.

+- n8n workflow example
+  Provide an example [n8n](https://n8n.io) automation that reacts to incoming events.

+- Documentation for regex capture patterns
+  Write a short guide explaining how named capture groups work in regex, using Minecraft log examples.

+If you’ve got ideas, feel free to open an issue or drop a PR.

+---

 ## 🙌 Contributing

 Found a bug?
 Got a cool idea?
 Fork the repo and open a pull request — happy to have help from fellow Minecraft nerds.